galevy88/Advenced_Exercises_2/README.md

 ![image](https://user-images.githubusercontent.com/91119719/207488348-f6a7379b-ee1b-4693-afdf-2311f77abe59.png)

+The our that you will get is the class out by the KNN model

 # IMPORTANT CLARIFICATION:
 1. The size of iris vector must be 4, wine vectors must be 13 and beans vector must be 16
 2. Each number within each vector must be seperated with spaces - Only 1 Space seperate between 2 numbers!